Kukushaa/nextdoor-java-sdk/README.md

 ### Create/Get access token

-To create/get first access token via our SDK, use generated code below:
+To create/get the first access token via our SDK, use the generated code below:

 ```java
 import com.nextdoor.exception.APIRequestException;